 - Encourage participants to raise any and all potentially important issues and lessons

-For learning organizations, it has been suggested that the following are critical to understanding successful After Action Reviews, namely:
+For learning organizations, the following also support cultural growth, post After Action Reviews, namely:

-- Some of the most valuable learning has developed from the most stressful situations
+- Some of the most valuable learning derives from the most stressful situations

 - Transform subjective comments and observations into objective learning by converting adjectives such as “quick” into SMART criteria (ie, Specific, Measurable, Adjustable, Relevant, and Time-Based) such as “less than 30 seconds.”